-Seventh step: Create some test articles, and start publishing
+Seventh step: Creating some test articles, begin publishing

-If you have some articles created on your website, by clicking on the production RSS feed, you can see all of them there.
-Otherwise, if you do not have any created yet, or at least 10 articles created, create some test articles in order to be available to submit them for review and start using Instant Articles.
+If you have some articles created on your website, by clicking on the Production RSS feed, you can see all of them there.
+Otherwise, if you do not have anything created yet ( or at least 10 articles created ), you need to create some test articles in order to be able to submit them for review and start using Instant Articles.

-your articles will be officially verified, and you can start publishing your articles as Instant Articles!
+Your articles are officially verified and you can now start publishing them through Instant Articles!

-Under Production Articles you can see which articles from your website are available to use as Instant Articles, and their status.
+Under Production Articles, you can see which articles from your Website are available to use as Instant Articles and you can also see their status.
 You can edit them if needed.
-Also it is possible that some of your articles would not meet the standard format procedures of Instant Articles, so you will need to fix it.
+Also, it is possible that some of your articles have not met the standard format procedures of Instant Articles, so you`ll need to correct them.

-You can see an example, of the seven articles from my test website included in the production articles feed.
+You can see an example below, seven articles from my test Website are included in the production articles feed.

 Here you can see some of them on my test website.

-If everything worked as planned, you can finally start publishing.
+If everything worked as I described above, you can start publishing.

 You can also configure your article design.
-As an example you can add a logo, change font size, font family, background color, etc.
+For example, you can add a logo, change font size, font family, background color, etc.